PyDataExplorer07/User_Greeting_Program/README.md

-# User_Greeting_Program
+User Greeting Program 🌟
-Python script to greet users dynamically based on the current time with using their name.
+A dynamic Python program that greets users based on the current time of day.
+The greeting is personalized with the user's name and tailored for the morning, afternoon, evening, or night.

+Features
+🕒 Provides time-specific greetings.
+👤 Offers a personalized touch with user input.
+⚡ Simple, efficient, and easy to use.